danielbodnar/awesome-stars/README.md

 - [Eugeny/tabby-connection-gateway](https://github.com/Eugeny/tabby-connection-gateway) - Connection gateway for Tabby Web
 - [fsspec/filesystem_spec](https://github.com/fsspec/filesystem_spec) - A specification that python filesystems should adhere to.
 - [Eugeny/tabby-web](https://github.com/Eugeny/tabby-web) - Tabby Web - an SSH/Telnet/Serial client in your browser.
-- [nikhil-shuklaa/Cool-GitHub-Profile-README](https://github.com/nikhil-shuklaa/Cool-GitHub-Profile-README) - This repo is dedicated to collecting and showcasing the coolest GitHub profile READMEs from developers around the world.
-Whether your README is visually stunning, informative, or uniquely creative, we
 - [malvuln/RansomLord](https://github.com/malvuln/RansomLord) - RansomLord is a proof-of-concept Anti-Ransomware exploitation tool that automates the creation of PE files, used to compromise ransomware pre-encryption.
 - [nginx/unit](https://github.com/nginx/unit) - NGINX Unit - universal web app server - a lightweight and versatile open source server that simplifies the application stack by natively executing application code across eight different programming l
 - [absholi7ly/Bypass-authentication-GitHub-Enterprise-Server](https://github.com/absholi7ly/Bypass-authentication-GitHub-Enterprise-Server) - The authentication bypass vulnerability in GitHub Enterprise Server (GHES) allows an unauthorized attacker to access an instance of GHES without requiring pre-authentication.
 The vulnerability affects